Are We the People?

 Optional Extension: Have students complete the handout below, Anticipation Guide, to evaluate how much they already know about services provided by local, state, and federal governments.

-Part II: Local Representation and Advocacy
+Extension: Local Representation and Advocacy

 Explain that government officials work for the common good, for the betterment of all citizens.
 Discuss the meaning of trust and how important it is for a representative of the people to be trustworthy as they serve us.
 Explain that persons who give of their time, talent and treasure (like politicians) and take action for others are philanthropists.